MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-update-currencies.md

 #### Dimensions on bank account entries

-The adjustment entries for the bank account's general ledger account and for the gain/loss account are assigned the bank account's default dimensions.
+The adjustment entries for the bank account's general ledger account and the gain/loss account are assigned the bank account's default dimensions.

 ### Effect on G/L accounts

-If you post in another reporting currency, the batch job can create new general ledger entries for currency adjustments between local currency and the other reporting currency.
-The batch job calculates the differences for each general ledger entry and adjusts the general ledger entry depending on the contents of the **Exchange Rate Adjustment** field for each general ledger account.
+If you post in another reporting currency, the batch job can create new general ledger entries for currency adjustments between the local currency and the other reporting currency.
+The batch job calculates the differences for each general ledger entry.
+It adjusts the general ledger entry depending on the contents of the **Exchange Rate Adjustment** field for each general ledger account.

 #### Dimensions on G/L account entries